James J. Garvey Graduate English Language Scholarship

-- Enrolled in at least second semester of TESOL, Communication Development, Comp/Rhetoric, or English Education
+Enrolled in at least second semester of TESOL, English Education, or Writing, Rhetoric, and Social Change.

 Professor James (Jim) Garvey taught linguistics, grammar, semantics, pragmatics, discourse analysis, history of English, humanities and literature at Colorado State University for 34 years.
 He was especially interested in first and second language teaching, usage issues, gender in language, literary stylistics and child language acquisitions.
 He is the author, with Gerald P. Delahunty, of the book Communication, Language, and Grammar: a Course for Teachers.